 Finally, ask directly if they’re willing to seek treatment.
 This is important, because it sets in motion all the next steps of your intentions.

 Starting the healing process right away is essential, and we’re ready to help you with the Cottonwood Assessment Program.
-This four-day evaluation by our multidisciplinary team of substance use disorder professionals provides assurance for you and your partner, child, parent, or dear friend.
+This five-day evaluation by our multidisciplinary team of substance use disorder professionals provides assurance for you and your partner, child, parent, or dear friend.

 We focus our attention on an individual’s needs through specialized medical assessments and whole person consultations.
-If your loved one agrees to just four days, it might be the beginning of a lifetime of wellness.
+If your loved one agrees to just five days, it might be the beginning of a lifetime of wellness.

 You’ve come this far alone—now let us take over.
 Contact our admissions team today.